Churches have been at the forefront in providing support to individuals and families suffering from poverty, hardship and family or personal problems.

 Changing patterns of church care

 Encouraged by state subsidies, care for the elderly became a growing church interest.
-Douglas Caswell’s initiative in Auckland in 1947 gave rise to the Selwyn Foundation which by 2007 was the largest not-for-profit aged-care charity in the country.
+Douglas Caswell's Selwyn Village initiative in Auckland in 1947 gave rise to the Selwyn Foundation, which developed into one of the largest not-for-profit aged-care organisations in the country.
 Dioceses and some parishes also became involved in providing rest homes for the elderly.
 This work became financially difficult as capital subsidies were withdrawn and private companies entered the aged-care market.

 The closing of orphanages from the 1960s marked a shift away from caring for children in institutions.
 Church social work then became involved in a range of services including strengthening families, working with women and children, drug and alcohol dependency, homelessness, budgeting and providing food parcels.